khangtictoc/Ansible-Playbook_Devops-Services/README.md

 Devops tools & platforms installation
 =========

-Install tools and platform for learning Devops on 3 VMs.
-Including Gitlab, Docker, GCloud CLI, Jenkins, Nexus, Sonarqube
+Install tools and platform for learning Devops on 3 VMs (both CentOS and Ubuntu), including Gitlab, Docker, GCloud CLI, Jenkins, Nexus, Sonarqube

 Requirements
 ------------

 A machine installed with `Virtual Box`.
 Bootstrapping VMs by `Vagrant`.
-Refer to [](this repo) to get **Vagrantfile** to use, we following that repo for deployment.
+Refer to [this repo](https://github.com/khangtictoc/Devops-Service-Installation_Gitlab-Jenkins-Nexus-SonarQube/blob/main/Vagrantfile) to get **Vagrantfile** to use, I follow the exact deployment form that.

 You have to install Ansible on the **Controller Node** to use.
 I have not install in advanced as I want this **Vagrantfile** is as "pure" as possible, only for creating VMs and allowing them to communicate each other.